 per capita daily incidence

-Overall, the Eastern Mediterranean Region remains a global hotspot as well, representing 5 of the top 9 countries in terms of
+.
+Overall, the Eastern Mediterranean Region remains an emerging hotspot, representing 5 of the top 11 countries in terms of

 per capita incidence